NAchref/RHCSA_TRAINING/README.md

 of RHEL 8 are restricted.
 There is a 60-day evaluation version available, and alternatively you can register for a free Red Hat developer subscription at https://developers.redhat.com.

+Red Hat understands that not all potential customers are interested in these enterprise features.
+That is why Red Hat is involved in two free alternatives also:
+ ■ CentOS 8
+ ■ Fedora